gpuweb/gpuweb/extensions/fp16-in-shader-and-buffer.md

 # FP16 usages support (PR0)

-**Roadmap:** This draft extension is **on the standards track**.
-It is currently intended to be used in Web-compliant contexts, any user with a capable device will be able to use this extension to acquire the FP16 ability.
+**Roadmap:** This draft extension is **on the standards track**, but is a work in progress.
+User agents must not implement/expose these features until they are merged into the main specs.

 **GPUFeatureName:** `"fp16-in-shader-and-buffer"`